maximo/broadvoice_prototype/README.md

 `npm install direnv`

+# Configure Ngrok

+To expose the flask web service external, use ngrok
 # Configure callback URL

-Use the following steps to configure the callback URL.
-This callback URL is called by Broadvoice when a signaling event occurs.
+For Broadvoice to send signaling events to your Flask web service, it needs the URL to the Flask web service running locally exposed externally by ngrok.
+Use the following steps to configure this callback URL.
+The callback URL is called by Broadvoice when a signaling event occurs.

 1. Sign-in to the [Broadvoice dashboard](https://portal.broadvoice.com/sign_in).
 2. Navigate to **Settings** -> **Destinations** -> **Call Flow**.